Out-of-the-Box-Astronautics-LLC/StrongBox/README.md

 Figure 1 - [OnShape 3D Model](https://cad.onshape.com/documents/cacba11fc11218410109af04/w/7b08a85a08780e93463eb959/e/872990c4698391915117e37a?renderMode=0&uiState=66000f30184b572b8a06ffd5) of the internal Strong Box frame, 6 in x 6 in and 0.25 inch thick 304L HSS <br> <br>

-## The Strong Box mission by 'Out of the Box Astronautics LLC' has three main objectives:
+## The Air Plant One mission using the Strong Box produxt by 'Out of the Box Astronautics LLC' has three main objectives:
 1) Embark on a pioneering journey to bring the vibrancy of terrestrial plant life to the Moon’s stark, grey landscape.
 Our mission is to sustain life in an extraterrestrial environment for at least 13.65 Earth days, capturing and sharing stunning images of thriving greenery against the Moon’s mystical backdrop with the world.
 This endeavor is not just about proving survival, but also about inspiring awe and wonder.
 2) Lay the foundation for a lunar base by scaling our Strong Box from a compact 2 x 2 x 2 feet (60.9 x 60.9 x 60.9 cm)  to an expansive 12 x 12 x 12 feet (365 x 365 x 365 cm) with workng HVAC / enviromental control.
 Utilize the formidable capabilities of the SpaceX Starship to accomplish this monumental task, signaling a new era of lunar colonization.
 3) Demonstrate the feasibility of a semi-hard lunar landing at approximately 100.0 mph (160.9 km/h = 44.69 m/s), using a single solid rocket engine, CO2 based cold gas thrusters, and camera based computer vision.
 This innovative approach promises to revolutionize lunar exploration, offering a cost-effective, efficient, and thrilling new pathway to uncover the secrets of the Moon. <br> <br>